 redundant array of independent disks (RAID).
-A collection of disk drives (array) that appears as a single volume to the server, which is fault tolerant through an assigned method of data striping, mirroring, or parity checking.
-Each array is assigned a RAID level, which is a specific number that refers to the method used to achieve redundancy and fault tolerance.
-See also array, parity check, mirroring, RAID level, striping.
+A collection of disk drives that appears as a single volume to the server and are fault tolerant through mirroring or parity checking.

 redundant disk array controller (RDAC).
 (1) In hardware, a redundant set of controllers (either active/passive or active/active).
 (2) In software, a layer that manages the input/output (I/O) through the active controller during normal operation and transparently reroutes I/Os to the other controller in the redundant set if a controller or I/O path fails.